VhI3/statFEMplusplus/README.md

 ## Future Goals

-The rest of the goals for the statFEMpp project will be announced soon.
+The rest of the goals for the statFEM++ project will be announced soon.
 Stay tuned!

 ## Contributing